-The Office of Human Resources shall inform the Unit A member of receipt of the submission for tuition reimbursement within two (2) work days of such receipt.
-Any inquiries made by the Office of Human Resources of a Unit A member that relate to tuition reimbursement must be answered within five (5) work days.
-Failure to do so shall result in the Office of Human Resources returning all documents to the Unit A member with an explanation for the returning.
-Consequently, a Unit A member will lose his/her place in FIFO.
-Within ten (10) work days of receipt of a completed tuition reimbursement request, the Office of Human Resources shall send the information to payroll; any Unit A member shall be reimbursed for his/her tuition costs within two (2) pay cycles thereafter.
+The Office of Human Resources shall inform the Unit A employee of receipt of the submission for tuition reimbursement within two (2) work days of such receipt.
+Any inquiries made by the Office of Human Resources of a Unit A employee that relate to tuition reimbursement must be answered within five (5) work days.
+Failure to do so shall result in the Office of Human Resources returning all documents to the Unit A employee with an explanation for the return.
+If such documents are not corrected by May 1, the employee will not be eligible for reimbursement that year.